mystyle-platform/mystyle-wp-custom-product-designer/readme.txt

 5. Example of a Smart Car with a background image applied

 == Changelog ==

+= 1.4.6 =
+* Added support for editing designs that are in the cart.
+* Updated the readme.txt to reflect that the plugin is fully tested and working with WP 4.6.1.

 = 1.4.5 =
 * Now supports /customize urls that are missing the "h" parameter (falls back to quantity 1 with no options).